ABOUT US

 In addition to being the

-home of one of New Market's founding families, the building has had several
+home of one of New Market's founding families, the building has had

 commercial uses such as a general store operated by Abe Neff & Samuel Funkhouser around 1835.